 Camouflage FS II.408

-Camouflage FS II.408 as Part of Andy Warhol’s Larger Body of Work
+Camouflage FS II.408 by Andy Warhol as Part of a Larger Body of Work